U.S. 501(c)3 Organizations:

 - Grants are reviewed by the Grants Committee and approved by the full Board– normally requiring at least 6 months from the time of receipt.

 - We fund only one proposal from an organization during each calendar year.
 Grants are paid twice a year in July and December.

-- Before another grant proposal can be funded, we must receive a project evaluation including a financial report—due within 12 months of the grant receipt.
+- Before another grant proposal can be funded, we must receive an end of project report including a financial report—due within 12 months of the grant receipt.